 - The doctoral degree must be awarded during the calendar year preceding the award of the prize.
 Candidates should include a copy of the correspondence from their university or college which confirms the award of the degree.

-- Candidates for the prize should submit two copies to the Secretary of the BIHG and these will be returned on completion of the competition.
+- Candidates for the prize should submit two copies to the address below and these will be returned on completion of the competition.

 - Candidates should provide the names of their internal and external examiners, whose views on the thesis may be requested.